-- Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the school.
-The official title of the School is Innovations Middle Charter School. - Pursuant to Sections 10.854(1)(e)6.a and 10.855(11), Rules of the Auditor General, we applied financial condition assessment procedures.
-It is management's responsibility to monitor the School's financial condition, and our financial conditional assessment was based in part on representations made by management and the review of the financial information provided by the same.
+Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the Innovations Middle Charter School.
+It is management's responsibility to monitor the Innovations Middle Charter School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.